Studio 1 Productions

 In order to get the best performance from your video card, you need to make sure it is not over heating.
 Otherwise you will have performance problems.

-If you don't have any way to monitor you CPU and GPU temperatures, click here for an article I wrote on monitoring your computer's temperatures and a source for free temperature monitoring software.
+If you don't have any way to monitor you CPU and GPU temperatures, I wrote an article on monitoring your computer's temperatures and a source for free temperature monitoring software.

 Even if you already have a video card, please keep reading.
 There are things you are going to want to know about your video card and options for cooling it.
 In addition, we will show you how to keep your existing video card cooler, thus performing better.